The 111 service, which brings together NHS Direct Wales and GP out-of-hours services, is currently being rolled out throughout Wales.

 Calling 111 will help to signpost you to the right service – for example, a GP, nurse, pharmacist or a Minor Injury Unit – where you will often be seen far more quickly than in Emergency Departments, which focus on patients with major illnesses or injuries that can only be treated there.

-Remember, 999 should only ever be used when there is a life-threatening emergency, so if it is not an emergency, use 111.
+Remember, 999 should only ever be used when there is a serious or life-threatening emergency.

 Getting Through to 111

 If you live in Wales near the border with England, and you ring 111, you may be asked to select the service you wish to contact: Wales or England.
 Choose NHS 111 Wales and we will ensure you receive the health information and advice you are looking for.